YannCebron/m68kplugin/docs/features/editor.md

 ### Quick Definition

-*View \| Quick Definition* to inspect label at caret in a popup without leaving the current editor
+*View \| Quick Definition* to inspect a macro or (local) label at caret in a popup without leaving the current editor

+The range is expanded for:
+- macros: to whole macro
+- (local) label: including up to five following statements; stop at the next (local) label

 ![Quick definition](../assets/editor/quick_definition.png)